crypto-0/hayai/README.md

   <h3 align="center">HAYAI</h3>

   <p align="center">
-    An awesome Gui Application to download movies or shows !
+    An awesome Gui Application to stream movies or shows !
     <br />
     <a href="#demo">View Demo</a>
     ·